ninerino/ninerino/README.md

 ## Hi there 👋

+Currently studying to become a Front End Developer.
+Looking forward to learn more about HTML, CSS and JavaScript during the course of the two years that I'm studying!

 <!--
 **ninerino/ninerino** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.